HorizenOfficial/rpc-tests/README.md

     npm install;
     cp .env.gobi .env;

-## debug_* calls

-These tests require basic auth username and password to be set:

-    RPC_USERNAME=
-    RPC_PASSWORD=

-## Send Transaction Tests

-These tests require adding 2 Private Keys (PKs) of the sending wallets to the .env as:

-    SEND_FROM_PK=
-    SEND_FROM_PK2=

-This should not be committed.
-We use multiple wallets so that nonce values are not confused during parallel testing.

-To run EOA to EOA test:

-    npm run test-gobi rpc/transactions/eoa
+### Adding new environment

+Create a new .env file in named in the format:

+    .env.myenvironment

+Add all required values, see existing the existing env.template

 ### Running the tests

-To run the tests, ensure .env files exist then execute one of:
+To run the tests, ensure a .env file exists that matches the TEST_ENV passed in e.g. for `.env.local`:

-    npm run test-local
-    npm run test-pregobi
-    npm run test-gobi
-    npm run test-eon
+    TEST_ENV=local npm run test

+- This will search for a file called .env.local, and it will run everything apart from the transaction and debug tests.

 ### Running with Docker

     docker build -t rpc-tests .
-    docker run -v $(pwd)/reports:/usr/src/app/reports rpc-tests npm run test-gobi
+    docker run -v $(pwd)/reports:/usr/src/app/reports -e TEST_ENV=gobi rpc-tests npm run test

+### Running Custom Tests

+If your EVM nodes have custom endpoints (e.g. like the zen ones), ensure they are in the `rpc/custom` directory and add them as comma separated values to `CUSTOM_RPC_TESTS`:

+    TEST_ENV=local CUSTOM_RPC_TESTS=zen,another npm test

 ### Running test for a specific namespace

 You can run tests for a specific RPC namespace such as `rpc/eth` by issuing the following command:

-    npm run test rpc/eth;
+    TEST_ENV=local npm run test rpc/eth;

 ### Running test for a specific RPC method